fridgecow/smartalarm-server/README.md

 ### Build from Source

-The server is written in Go, so make sure your go environment is set up.

-1. `go get github.com/fridgecow/smartalarm-server` or `git clone` to fetch project.
+The server is written in Go.
+Once your go environment is setup, just run `go get github.com/fridgecow/smartalarm-server` to install `smartalarm-server` in `$GOPATH/bin`.
-2. `cd $GOPATH/src/github.com/fridgecow/smartalarm-server` if using `go get`
-3. Setup environment as required (see below).
-5. `go run .` will run the server immediately. `go install .` or `go build .` will create a binary for installation elsewhere.

 ### Setup Environment